client9/client9-website-2017/content/post/20170409-css-system-font-stack-serif-medium-v1.md

 ---

 This system font stack is of a medium size, and suitable for body text and larger headlines.
 The primary fonts are similar in size and use similar numeric forms.

-While Mac users get a very nice upgrade from Palatino using Iowan Old Style, there is no obviously choice for Windows users.
+While Mac users get a very nice upgrade from Palatino using Iowan Old Style, there is no obvious choice for Windows users.

 For linux and other systems, I let it fall to the default `serif` as it's unclear what the right thing to is.
 Many linux systems are heavily customized: in which case using the default is correct.